The McCormick martingale optimal transport: Numerical study

 \section{Numerical study}

 In this section, we investigate the effectiveness of McCormick MOT using both synthetic and empirical data.
 Given the typical unavailability of risk-neutral densities, our empirical study includes the development of a calibration procedure capable of accommodating bid-ask spreads.
-The lower and upper bounds on probabilities arise naturally from marginal constraints.
-Our findings, focused on basket options with Asian-style payoffs, reveal that the McCormick relaxation, on average, reduces the price gap by 4\% for stocks exhibiting moderately liquid option markets.
-When stocks associated with liquid option markets are considered, the average reduction in the gap is 1\%.
+We focus on basket and digital options.